-36. Dredging.
+37. Dredging.
 The removal or displacement of earth or sediments such as gravel, sand, mud or silt and/or other materials or debris from any stream, river, lake or marine water body and associated shorelines and wetlands.

-37. Drilling.
-The process of cutting a hole into the earth for the purpose of obtaining petroleum products.
+38. Drilling.
+The process of cutting a hole into the earth for the purpose of obtaining petroleum products, installation of a well, placement of utilities or for geological investigation, among other things.

-38. Dwelling.
+39. Dwelling.
 A building or portion thereof, designed or used for residential occupancy.